GoraKiyoshi/DAP304x_asm1_toanblFX50532-funix.edu.vn/README.md

 1. Launch the Anaconda Navigator and open a Jupyter Notebook.

+2. Install the data folder.

-2. Run the Python script by executing the cells in the notebook.
+3. Run the Python script by executing the cells in the notebook.

-3. Follow the on-screen prompts:
+4. Follow the on-screen prompts:

-4. Enter the file name (without .txt).
+5. Enter the file name (without .txt).

-5. The program will validate the file, process data, and generate a report.
+6. The program will validate the file, process data, and generate a report.

 Step 3: Output